Assert vs Require in Solidity – Learn the Difference [Best 2021 Guide]

 Overview of the Solidity Programming Language

 Solidity is an object-oriented programming language used to create smart contracts on the Ethereum network, also known as the Ethereum Virtual Machine (EVM).
-According to the official explanation, it is a curly brace language.
+Solidity files are identified by the ‘.sol’ file suffix and it is statically typed.

-Since it is connected to those technologies, Solidity will be easier to understand if you are familiar with Python, C++, or JavaScript.
+Solidity is easier to understand if you are familiar with Python, C++, or JavaScript.
 This language, like most others, supports inheritance, libraries, tools, and complex user-defined types, making programming easier.
+It also uses curly braces {} for defining code blocks.

 What was the Byzantium Hard Fork of Ethereum (2017)?